 Eclecticus

-Eclecticus is my independent centre for research, advice, education and prevention.
+Eclecticus is my center for independent research, disinterested advice, excellent education and cost-saving prevention.

 What is an Eclecticus?

-An Eclecticus is a sage or philosopher who does not commit himself to any one specific system, but chooses from several systems what he thinks best, and that merges into something new.
+An Eclecticus is a sage or philosopher who does not commit himself to a particular system, but chooses from different systems what he thinks best and that merges into something new.

 The eclectic heritage

-Eclecticism is the Eclectic’s practice of adopting forms of thought, practices, styles and/or motives of ancestors or others and fusing them into something new.
+Eclecticism is the Eclectic’s approach to adopting forms of thought, methods, styles and/or motives from ancestors or others and fusing them into something new.

-In later Greek philosophy, Eclecticism arose from the infighting of many schools, which led to a mixing of views.
-Particulary eclectic tendencies emerged among the later adherents of the Academy and the Stoa.
+In later Greek philosophy, Eclecticism arose from the mutual struggle of the many schools, which led to a mixing of views.
+Eclectic tendencies emerged among the later adherents of the Academy and the Stoa.
 For example the great masters of the Middle Stoa, Panaitios and Poseidonos, were typical eclectic.
 This was also the case with Karneados, the founder of the New Academy.

 With the Romans, Seneca considered himself stoic, but he also liked to show off his eclecticism.
 Cicero was an eclectic academic.